Comprehensive Emergency Operations Management Plan

 - In the event that repeaters are no longer linked due to loss of linking infrastructure those repeaters within the system will be utilized as standalone systems and all of the above operating directives will remain in effect as if they were still linked until such time as the network is restored.
 Fusion repeaters are perfectly capable of fully functioning as standalone digital voice repeaters without the need for internet connection.
 Individual coverage by the various repeaters within the network is more than capable of still providing a service to the local community as needed during an emergency.
 Other repeaters that may have been connected to the NE-OREGON room prior to the loss of linking that are not part of the WMDRA will most likely revert to their own policy doctrine as they deem appropriate until linking is restored.
 Once linking is again restored, control operators for those machines will be informed that linking has been restored, and that those repeaters will be once again free to rejoin the network as they wish to do so.

-- Although Group Mode (GM) is available, it is highly discouraged from being used on the repeater system, but may be used in simplex operation.
+- Although Group Mode (GM) is available, it is highly discouraged from being used on the repeater system, but may be used to great advantage in simplex operation.

 *Fusion repeaters are fully capable of functioning independent of the internet, however WiresX features are contingent upon the internet being available.

 In the event of an emergency the following shall be adhered to by those users of analog FM repeaters under direct control of the WMDRA.
-This will be in addition to policies already stated within this document for the digital repeater system except in those situations identified as being more practical as they would pertain to analog repeater operation.
-The following exceptions shall not be applied to or construed in any way either real or implied as being applicable to the digital repeater system and shall be exclusive only to analog repeater operation.
+This will be in addition to policies already stated within this document applicable to the digital repeater system, except in those situations identified as being more practical as they would pertain to analog repeater operation.
+The following exceptions shall not be applied to or construed in any way either real or implied as being applicable to the digital repeater system, and shall be exclusive only to analog repeater operation.

 - In the event of a natural and/or man-made emergency, analog repeaters shall avail themselves for the handling of legitimate emergency traffic.
 Any instance not specifically addressed within the following will be referenced back to those policies previously stated within the Comprehensive Emergency Management Communication Plan.

-- At no time will any system not being part of or falling under the direct control of the association be allowed to cross-connect, or otherwise link to any of the analog repeaters whether whole or in part either directly or by internet, or any other means not stated.
+- At no time will any system not being part of or falling under the direct control of the association be allowed to permanently cross-connect, or otherwise link to any of the analog repeaters whether whole or in part either directly or by internet, or any other means not stated.
+Any request to deviate from this shall be put before the WMDRA strictly on a case-by-case basis for review, and final decision.

 - Net operation or any variation thereof will be strictly regulated on a case-by-case basis and allowed only by prior approval by the association and with specific restrictions IAW policies as outlined and agreed upon by mutual agreement between the association and the organization requesting to conduct net operation.
 Final determination to allow net operation on the analog repeater system will be based upon the determination of the value, legitimacy, and service to the community during times of emergency of the proposed net.
 As a condition of being allowed to conduct net operations on the analog repeater system said net shall follow association policies for repeater operation while operating on the analog repeater system.
 It will be understood that ownership, thereby control of the repeater system will remain solely that of the repeater owner, the association, and no others.